bryetz/SpotLight/Sprint4.md

 #### Component Unit Tests:
 - **TestLoginPage:** Verifies that the login form renders correctly and handles authentication responses.
 - **TestSubmitPage:** Tests the post submission form functionality and validation.
-- **TestFeed:** Validates the feed component's rendering, post loading, filtering capabilities, and error handling states.
+- **TestFeed:** Validates the feed component's rendering, post loading/pagination, new filtering capabilities, and error handling states.
 Also tests image/media displaying, likes, and comments.
-- **TestPostCard:** Ensures proper rendering of post content, interaction handling such as likes and comments, and date/location formatting.
+- **TestPostCard:** Ensures proper rendering of post content, interaction handling such as likes and comments and sharing, and date/location formatting.
-- **TestRadiusFilter:** Checks the radius filter slider functionality, value conversions, and callback handling.

 #### Utility Unit Tests:
 - **TestSliderFunctions:** Validates the utility functions for converting and formatting distance values used in the radius filter.